 Peltier elements are pretty standardized devices, and you can tell some features from its ID.
 For instance, I have a couple of TEC1-12705 elements that can be decoded in to;

 C – size.
 C – standard; S – small;

 127 – the number of P-N couples inside the plate;

 05 – current rating.
 In this case 5A.

-As all semiconductors it is sensitive to overheating.
-It is advised not to power Thermoelectric element without heat-sink on hot side.
+Like all semiconductors, it is sensitive to overheating.
+It is advised not to power Thermoelectric element without heat-sink on the hot side.
 Probably you can connect it for a short time to determine which side cools and which heats.

 Typical cooler application

 If you are going to build a cooler, your typical setup should be as follows:

 It is mandatory to put a heat-sink on a hot side of the Peltier element, which would take a transferred heat.
 For better transfer, put thermal paste.
 It is a good idea to have a temperature sensor on the heat-sink to avoid overheating.
 On the cold side of the plate, you can put whatever you designed – a cold plate, another heat-sink with a blower to get cool air, or whatever you need.
 Here also you can put a temperature sensor to keep the cold points.
 If hot heat-sink gets too hot, maybe you need to put a fan on it.
 It depends on your application and other circumstances.
 Next time I hope to do more physical testing of the thermoelectric cooler.